Lewis Bandt: Death

 Bandt was killed on 18 March 1987, while coming home from the Australian Broadcasting Corporation television studios where he had been recording a documentary about the ute.
 He was driving a 1934 model home when he collided with a truck near Bannockburn.
 He was survived by his wife and three daughters.

+On going Legacy

 In 2008, the Lewis Bandt Bridge, which crosses the Moorabool River as part of the Geelong Ring Road, was opened and named in his honour.

+In 2025 on the 4th of April, Lewis and the iconic and original Ford Ute were center stage at Ford Australia's 100th Anniversary at the Melbourne Showgrounds.
+The extended Bandt family attended including Lews two surving daughters, Val and Ros, with several pictures being taken as well as the entire event being covered by Channel 9 News.

+Photo Credits: Brad Smith, grandson of Lewis Bandt.